Newlyweds Melvin Soon, 28, and Joanne Ong, 26, are spending their first Christmas in their new home. But they will not be celebrating alone.

-You see, the couple have a radical yet ordinary vision for their house, which they have affectionately named “Salam”.
+You see, the couple have a radical yet ordinary vision for their house, which they have affectionately named “Peace”.

-“Naming our home reminds us of our mission,” Joanne remarked.
-“And our mission is to allow anyone who comes into our home to experience peace,” she explained.
+“Naming our home reminds us of its purpose,” Joanne remarked.
+“And our vision is to allow anyone who comes into our home to experience peace,” she explained.

-Although they have been married for fewer than 10 months, Salam has already been a place of refuge for at least four different families who have been in need of shelter.
+Although they have been married for fewer than 10 months, Peace has already been a place of refuge for at least four different families who have been in need of shelter.

-While highly missional in their thinking, it is remarkable to note that neither Melvin nor Joanne are “full-time missionaries”, according to our conventional understanding of what the label means.
+While highly intentional in their thinking to serve the community, it is remarkable to note that Melvin and Joanne hold regular jobs.
 He is an engineer, while she is a social worker.

 Sharing how God had started them on this unique journey with baby steps, the couple confessed that this way of living did not always come to them naturally or instinctively.